We are strategically located along the Norwegian coast from Stavanger in the south to Hammerfest in the north and Kuwait in the Middle East.

 Opening hours: 07.00 - 15.00

-Florø Department has 30 employees and lies within Fjord Base.
+Florø Department has 30 employees and is located within Fjord Base.
 We collect and receive hazardous waste and industrial waste in large and small containers from offshore and land-based industry.
 We can also receive large bulk consignments by tank truck and boat.

 Waste is not processed on site, but only repackaged and prepared for transport and final treatment.